zilexa/Flexget-instructions/README.md

 INTRO:
-To get a "Netflix-like" experience, please use [AUTOSETUP.SH(https://github.com/zilexa/autosetup "AUTOSETUP.SH")] to install and configure the required tools.
+To get a "Netflix-like" experience, please use [AUTOSETUP.SH](https://github.com/zilexa/autosetup "AUTOSETUP.SH") to install and configure the required tools.
 It will include this config.yml for Flexget.

 NOTE:
 This Flexget config is fully based on Jonybat's config.yml.
 See the CHANGELOG for a full list of changes made to his config.yml.